 My Mother in the Mirror

 How many of us see our parents in ourselves?
 While we are young it is probably the last thing we want.
-But when it happens it just seems right and not too displeasing is it?
+We think we will never grow old or look anything like them.
+Yet, when it happens it just seems right, and not too displeasing does it?
 Of course we none want to age but not getting around that, who better to resemble than the ones we love so much?

 This is about that and a poem at the end I hope you will enjoy!